Coronavirus information for health professionals

 You can claim the new items with existing bulk bill incentive items.

-If you perform pathology tests, use the new MBS pathology items.
+If you perform pathology tests for COVID-19, use the new MBS pathology items.

 If you performed tests between 13 and 31 March 2020, you can increase your Medicare benefits by claiming item 69485 and either: